Health insurance in the United States: History

+The first health coverage in the United States was established by Congress in 1798, when the Marine Hospital Fund was financed through a tax on maritime sailors' pay.
 Accident insurance was first offered in the United States by the Franklin Health Assurance Company of Massachusetts.
 This firm, founded in 1850, offered insurance against injuries arising from railroad and steamboat accidents.
 Sixty organizations were offering accident insurance in the US by 1866, but the industry consolidated rapidly soon thereafter.
 While there were earlier experiments, sickness coverage in the US effectively dates from 1890.
 The first employer-sponsored group disability policy was issued in 1911, but this plan's primary purpose was replacing wages lost because the worker was unable to work, not medical expenses.

 Before the development of medical expense insurance, patients were expected to pay all other health care costs out of their own pockets, under what is known as the fee-for-service business model.
 During the middle to late 20th century, traditional disability insurance evolved into modern health insurance programs.
 Today, most comprehensive private health insurance programs cover the cost of routine, preventive, and emergency health care procedures, and also most prescription drugs, but this was not always the case.
 The rise of private insurance was accompanied by the gradual expansion of public insurance programs for those who could not acquire coverage through the market.

 Hospital and medical expense policies were introduced during the first half of the 20th century.
 During the 1920s, individual hospitals began offering services to individuals on a pre-paid basis, eventually leading to the development of Blue Cross organizations in the 1930s.
-The first employer-sponsored hospitalization plan was created by teachers in Dallas, Texas in 1929.
+The first employer-sponsored hospitalization plan was created by teachers in Dallas, Texas, in 1929.
 Because the plan only covered members' expenses at a single hospital (Baylor Hospital), it is also the forerunner of today's health maintenance organizations (HMOs).